Extremal bipartite independence number and balanced coloring: Proofs of intermediate claims

 where in the last step we have used \eqref{bv}.
 Similarly, we have the following for each $c \in Q$.

 where in the last step we have used \eqref{ac}.
 Thus, by \eqref{badv}, \eqref{badc}, and using Lemma~\ref{lll}, we have a choice of $S'_U$ such that none of $B_v$ and $A_c$ holds.
-Now, for each $c \in Q$, choose $a_c$ vertices from $S'_U \cap U^*_c$ and include them in our desirable set $S_U$ (this can be done because of \eqref{local}).
-It is clear that we still have the property that no vertices in $S_V$ has more than $\frac{\D}{\log^{3/2} \D}$ neighbors in $S_U$.
+Now, for each $c \in Q$, choose $|U_c|-|V_c|$ many vertices from $S'_U \cap U^*_c$ and include them in our desirable set $S_U$ (this can be done because of \eqref{local}).
+It is clear that we still have the property that no vertices in $S_V$ has more than $\frac{\D}{\log^{3/2} \D}$ neighbors in~$S_U$.
 Remember that for each $c \in Q$, all vertices in $U^*_c$ have at most $\frac{\D}{\log^{3/2} \D}$ neighbors in $S_V$.
-Thus, we have proved Claim~\ref{residue}. \end{proof}
+This proves Claim~\ref{residue}. \end{proof}

 This finishes the proof of Theorem~\ref{th2}.